-Resizing a Partition - Extending & Shrinking
+How to Resize a Partition - Extending & Shrinking

 You can shrink or expand NTFS and FAT16/FAT32 partitions, as long as there is free (unpartitioned) space immediately before or after the partition you're trying to modify.
 Expanding a partition does not require formatting.
-To do this, right-click the partition and select 'Extend Volume' to open the Extend Volume Wizard.
-In this example, I want to expand the size of my 'Media' partition.
+To do this, right-click or tap and hold the partition and select "Extend Volume".
+This will open the "Extend Volume Wizard".
+In this example, I want to expand the size of my Stuff partition.

-Changing a Drive Letter and Label
+Changing a Drive Letter and Label with Disk Management

-In this example, there is a partition 'B:' and labeled as 'Backup', and I wish to change the drive letter to 'G:' instead and name it "Test".
-To change the drive letter associated with the partition, right-click the partition in the Disk Management utility and click 'Change Drive Letter and Paths'.
+In this example, there is a partition "E:" and labeled as Stuff.
+I want to change the drive letter to "X:" instead and name it Test.
+To change the drive letter associated with the partition, right-click or tap and hold the partition and click "Change Drive Letter and Paths".

 A new window will pop up, listing the drive letter of the partition you are trying to change.

-You'll now see the partition listed in the Disk Management Utility with a different drive letter:
+You'll now see the partition listed in the Disk Management utility with a different drive letter.

-Now, to change the label of the partition, simply right-click the partition in the Disk Management utility and select Properties.
+Now, to change the label of the partition, simply right-click or tap and hold the partition and select Properties.
 In the General tab, type in the new label name next to the disk icon.

 Click or tap OK, and the partition's label will be changed.